Regenerative Grazing

 What it Regenerative Grazing

 Let's start with conventional grazing.
-In large part conventional grazing is simply turning your animals out onto your grasslands, pastures or crop residues and letting them graze where they like and as frequently as they like in a camp.
-The animals are generally rotated through 3 or 4 camps, with the animals grazing in a camp for a month or so before being moved.
-The result is that animals spend an enormous amount of time in certain parts of the camp and precious little in others, spending most at the water and supplemental feed troughs, to the degree of causing erosion.
-They unevenly graze the available plants with the palatable species being overgrazed and the less palatable undergrazed.
-Then there is an extremely uneven distribution of dung and urine spread across the soil across the camp.
+In large part conventional grazing is simply turning your animals out in to a camp to graze your grasslands, pastures or crop residues where they like and as frequently as they like.
+On the best farms each herd of animals on the farm is generally rotated through 3 or 4 camps, with the animals grazing in a camp for a month or so before being moved.
+While in the camp the livestock are in charge of the grazing.
+The result is that animals spending an enormous amount of time in certain parts of the camp and precious little in others, spending most time at the water and supplementary feed troughs, to the degree of causing erosion.
+The livestock unevenly graze the available plants, with the palatable species being overgrazed and the less palatable undergrazed.
+Finally there is an extremely uneven distribution of dung and urine spread across the camp.

 Regenerative grazing is managed grazing where the farmer decides where and for how long the animals graze a particular patch of grass.
-Using this tool the farmer is able to manage the under/over grazing issue.
+Using this tool the farmer is able to manage the under/over grazing issue and evenly spread herd impact.
 The idea is to mimic nature whose grasslands evolved in a symbiotic relationship involving four players - ruminants, predators, grasses and the soil microbiome.
-The result of this symbiotic interaction was that the grasslands became one of the dominant biomes of the world and the soils below the grasses became the most carbon rich soils on the planet.
-Grasses were maintained by moving herds of grazers and the herd effect of the ruminants' hooves, mouths, dung and urine which stimulated and fertilized the soils which in turn fed the plants.
+The result of this symbiotic interaction was that the grasslands became one of the dominant biomes of the world and the soils below the grasses the most carbon rich soils on the planet.
+Grass and soil health were maintained by migrating herds of grazers with the herd effect of the ruminants' - hooves, mouths, dung and urine - stimulating and fertilizing the plant-soil ecosystem.

-Conventional grazing is highly selective grazing and high quality forages suffer under repeated grazing without sufficient time to recover.
-Over time this results in the less palatable grasses dominating and the whole ecosystem declining.
-By stopping selective overgrazing of palatable species and allowing grass appropriate rest periods it is possible to increase the cover of the grasses, the diversity of plants, the organic matter in the soil, the amount of photosynthesis and the biomass per square meter.
+Conventional grazing is highly selective grazing and high quality, palatable forages suffer under repeated grazing events without time to recover.
+This is known as the second bite, when recovery from root reserves takes place for a second time before those reserves have had a chance to recover.
+Over time this results palatable species dying back and being dominated by the less palatable grasses and the plant-soil ecosystem function spiralling down.
+By stopping selective overgrazing of palatable species and allowing grasses appropriate rest periods it is possible to increase the ground cover, the diversity of plants, the organic matter in the soil, the amount of photosynthesis per square meter and consequently the biomass per square meter.
+All of which improves ecosystem function.

-For years livestock have been blamed for desertification of landscapes but the evidence does not support this accusation.
+For years livestock have been blamed for desertification of landscapes but modern evidence does not support this accusation.
 If you look at both conservation areas and plots of land that have been fenced off for research, desertification continues without the presence of any livestock.
-Desertification is not about the presence of livestock or overstocking but about how those livestock are managed.
+Desertification is not about the presence of livestock or too many livestock but about how those livestock are managed by humans.
 Indeed it is with livestock and planned grazing that land managers have been able to reverse desertification.

 "The [South African] veld is overgrazed and understocked" John Acocks

-Large grass eating ruminants, their predators and grasslands evolved side by side.
-The predators hunted the ruminants and as 'safety in numbers' was the best survival strategy they bunched together in tightly packed herds.
+Historically large grass eating ruminants, their predators and grasslands evolved side by side.
+The predators hunted the ruminants and as 'safety in numbers' was the best survival strategy the ruminants bunched together in tightly packed herds.
 Because they were packed together they quickly ate, trampled and fouled the grass with their dung and urine, so they kept moving to get a new supply of fresh grass (actually a mix of grass, forbs and legumes).
-The end result - migrations and tightly packed herds that were constantly on the move.
+The end result - migrations with tightly packed herds constantly on the move.
 They would head off to greener pastures, leaving their dung and urine to stimulate the soil microbiology and they would only return at some distant date having given the grass time to recover.
-Together they created an ecosystem that covered 30% of the earth's land mass, maximised the photosynthetic capacity of that land and sequestrating carbon in the soil, creating in the process the world's most productive soils.
-Many of these soils have been the breadbasket of the world for the last 100 years.
+Together they created an ecosystem that covered 30% of the earth's land mass, maximised the photosynthetic capacity of that land and sequestrated significant carbon in the soil, creating in the process the world's most productive soils.
+Many of these soils subsequently became the breadbaskets of the world and today those soils are seriously degraded.

 It is this situation that Regenerative Grazing is mimicking.
 Using the electric fence to create a tightly packed herd on a camp that is large enough to provide the forage the animals need for the period they are in it (generally a day but some farmers move their animals multiple times a day).
-The animals only return to the same camp when the grass has had sufficient time to recover.
+The animals then move to their next camp only to return to the same camp when the grass has had sufficient time to recover and replenish its root reserves.
+A similar impact can be achieved with herded animals instead of portable electric fences.

 "Non-selective grazing is simply Nature's method of grazing" John Acocks

-As farmers get experienced they achieve better results with higher densities - with the animals packed tightly together - and some farmers change camps 4+ times a day.
-The rest periods differ significantly depending on the distribution and quantity of rain - in areas with long dry seasons (brittle areas) each camp is only grazed once a year or year and a half
+As farmers get experienced they achieve better results with shorter duration, higher density grazing - with the animals packed tightly together - and some farmers change camps 6+ times a day.
+The rest periods differ significantly depending on the distribution and quantity of rain - in areas with low rainfall and long dry seasons (brittle areas) each area is only grazed once a year or year and a half, in some areas with high rainfall the camps can be grazed every 30 days in the growing season.
+This process needs to be managed with observations and replanning depending on what is being observed.

-The results that have been achieved with Regenerative Grazing, in incredibly diverse environments, are remarkable, from lush paddocks in England to desertified woodlands in Zimbabwe and the arid regions of New Mexico and the Karoo in South Africa.
+The results that have been achieved with Regenerative Grazing, in incredibly diverse environments, are remarkable.
+From lush paddocks in England to desertified woodlands in Zimbabwe and the arid regions of Mexico and the Karoo in South Africa.
 The growth of the grass, the density of grass plants, the soil cover and the soil organic matter all improve, maximising photosynthetic potential and in many cases farmers have been able to more than double their stocking rates.
+This is challenged by many who have not done it.
+But by merely evenly distributing water and therefore grazing evenly across a farm about 30% more grazing is made accessible.
+That's 30% without even improving biomass production.

 The boundary fence on Norman Kroon's Karoo farm is an iconic example of the potential power of Regenerative Grazing